The blues and life — you reap what you sow

 Now, what did you hear?
 The blues, plain and simple.
 Deep, resonating, moaning cries of life from guitars that range from costly Fender Stratocasters to homemade three-string cigar box instruments, and from voices that go from smooth and velvety all the way to scratchy 40-grit sandpaper.

-The blues originated in the South but has not limited itself to one gender or skin color or nationality.
+The blues originated in the South but it has not limited itself to one gender or skin color or nationality.
 It’s a universal musical refuge that comes pounding from the human spirit, flowing through the blood and out through vocal chords and fingers to share its unifying message with everyone who will listen — We have all been hurt, all been broken, all have a story to tell.

 Sometimes that hurt and brokenness has been brought on by circumstances and people beyond our control, and other times it’s a result of our own poor choices.
 I’ve been a victim of both, and I’m willing to bet you have, too.
 The blues genre is about us each individually, tied together through our common pain, and never really about the one who caused the hurt — unless we caused the hurt to ourselves.

 Years ago, my pastor at the time was preaching from the biblical book of Ephesians.
-After he read the passages that included “Wives, submit to your husbands as to the Lord,” and “Husbands, love your wives, just as Christ loved the church,” he looked up and asked, “How many of you men said ‘amen’ when I read about submission?
+After he read the passages that included, “Wives, submit to your husbands as to the Lord,” and “Husbands, love your wives, just as Christ loved the church,” he looked up and asked, “How many of you men said ‘amen’ when I read about submission?
 And when I read about loving your wives, how many of women elbowed your husbands?”

 He made the point that people tend to listen not to what applies to themselves but what applies to others around them.
 The women were more concerned with what the men ought to be doing, and the men were more concerned with what the women should be doing.
 If each worried about themselves, the pastor argued, we’d all be a lot better off.